GautamPatil05/OASIS-INFOBYTE-Internship/README.md

-# OIBSIP
+# OASIS INFOBYTE Internship

-This is the tasks i have completed in OASIS INFOBYTE internship
+This reposatory contain the two task that i have done while doning the internship.